-As a nutritionist, Hypochlorhydria (underactive stomach) is something I see in almost every client.
+As a nutritionist, Hypochlorhydria (underactive stomach) is something I see in many of my clients.

 It is very important to be aware of this condition since so many people experience indigestion and heartburn, which they then take acid suppressing medication for.

-The common misconception, even in the medical community, is that heartburn is the result of too much acid in the stomach, however, this is very rarely the case (Hyperchlorhydria does exist but is very uncommon).
+The common misconception, even in the medical community, is that heartburn is the result of too much acid in the stomach, however, this is may not always be the case.

 So, I know what you are thinking, 'how can low stomach acid cause heartburn?'

-Longterm, this can lead to malnutrition due to malabsorption, leaky gut (resulting in allergies and/or chronic inflammatory conditions), dysbiosis, and esophageal irritation.
+Longterm, this can lead to malnutrition due to malabsorption, intestinal permeability, dysbiosis, SIBO, and esophageal irritation.

 *Please note, it is important to distinguish between over- and under-active stomach before following recommendations.
 You can do the Acid Self-Test by taking 1 Tbsp of apple cider vinegar in 1/4 cup water 5-10 mins before a meal.
 If your symptoms improve you most likely have underactive stomach and not overactive stomach.
 You can also ask your doctor for a Heidelberg test to precisely assess your stomach acid levels.

 Shawna Barker BSc., RHN is a nutritionist specializing in vegan diets.